Fencing for Pigs ~ Which Type Is Best for Your Farm?

 An electric fence, particularly a three-strand electric fence, is the best option if you have a large piece of land and would like to give your pigs some room to roam.
 There are several advantages to this:

 Furthermore, a three-strand electric fence wire is cost-effective to maintain.
-The three-strand electric wire fencing is a great containment measure as your pigs won’t be able to root under, walk through or even jump over the fence to escape.
+The three-strand electric wire fencing is a great containment measure as your pigs will be less likely to root under, walk through or even jump over the fence to escape.
 They’ll know to stay away from the hot wire.

 Electric Netting for Pigs